CALL FOR PAPERS

 Tourgée has attracted a burst of scholarly attention in recent years.
 Since 2006 there have been two conferences devoted to his legal career and civil rights activism, two new biographies, a volume of his writings and speeches, and a new edition of Bricks without Straw.
 Most of this scholarship has focused on his Reconstruction and civil rights activities.
 There has been little attention to him as a literary figure or to the connection between his literary activities and his legal and social reform work.

 This conference aims to change the way that we view Tourgée by highlighting his contributions as a writer and editor, and as a supporter of African American writers.
-Held at historic Chautauqua Institution -- less than five miles from his Mayville home, and itself an important force in U.S. culture in the late nineteenth century -- the conference will highlight the full spectrum of his literary works and cultural contributions to uncover a Tourgée whose anti-racist commitments were the most prominent thread in the broader fabric of his work.
+Held at historic Chautauqua Institution -- less than five miles from his Mayville home, and itself an important shaper of U.S. culture in the late nineteenth century -- the conference will highlight the full spectrum of his literary works and cultural engagements to uncover a Tourgée whose anti-racist commitments were the most prominent thread in the broader fabric of his work.

 We hope to develop a volume of essays from the work presented at the conference, as well as a volume of selections from his fiction and/or scholarly editions of Button's Inn and Muravale Eastman, Christian Socialist.